Convenor: Dr John West, FAB 5.43

-Contact: t dot grant at warwick dot ac dot uk
+Contact: j dot west dot 1 at warwick dot ac dot uk

 The central purpose of this module is to encourage students to combine detailed critical response to particular Shakespearean texts with a sense of the dynamic relations between literature and history.
 We will look at Shakespeare's sources and how he uses them; at the historical contexts in which Shakespeare was writing that inform his plays; at how historical contexts affected the reception of Shakespeare's plays; and at the different ways in which 'history' was conceived in the early modern period and how this affected playwrighting.